felipekuncar/felipekuncar.github.io/_pages/about.md

 I hold a PhD in Earthquake Engineering from the [University of Canterbury](https://www.canterbury.ac.nz), completed in [Brendon Bradley's Research Group](https://sites.google.com/site/brendonabradley/), and earned both my MSc and Civil Engineering degrees from [Universidad Técnica Federico Santa María](https://usm.cl/en/home/) in Valparaíso, Chile.
 I also hold a Postgraduate Diploma in Tunnels and Underground Spaces from the [Universidad de Chile](https://uchile.cl/english) and have conducted research stays at [Virginia Tech](https://www.vt.edu/) and the [University of Arizona](https://www.arizona.edu/) in the United States.
 Prior to starting my PhD, I worked as a Project Engineer at [Ferrara](https://ferrara.cl/) in Santiago, Chile, gaining broad experience in geotechnical engineering through projects involving buildings, mining facilities, and renewable energy developments.

-In 2025, I received the PhD Distinction Award from the Department of Civil and Environmental Engineering at the University of Canterbury.
-In 2023, I received the Lightning Talks Judges’ Award at the QuakeCoRE Annual Meeting.
+My research has been recognized with the [2025 Outstanding Paper Award](https://www.eeri.org/about-eeri/news/30926-felipe-kuncar-and-authorship-team-receives-2025-outstanding-paper-award) from the Earthquake Engineering Research Institute (EERI) and the [PhD Distinction Award](https://www.linkedin.com/posts/uc-civil-engineering_feelgoodfriday-cee-civil-activity-7382248569908551681-d1_7?utm_source=share&utm_medium=member_desktop&rcm=ACoAAAzG22IBXyqZCBEbxFHYqiDuP1u1dTAnU_s) from the Department of Civil and Environmental Engineering at the University of Canterbury.
+In 2023, I was the [Lightning Talks Judges' Award Winner](https://quakecore.nz/qcam23-daythree/) at the QuakeCoRE Annual Meeting.

 ## Featured by the New Zealand Natural Hazards Commission